 For our project, we decided that we would look at how the Print Center website could be better designed for users.
 We chose not to include the print driver in our process, because the Office of Information Technology informed us that the print driver requires users to often download a new driver package so that they have access to new printers that are installed on campus.

 We wanted our solution to be easy to access with little need for upkeep on the part of students.
-That's also a reason why we decided to design a website, versus an app.

 Creating Design Alternatives